Wilcolab/Anythink-Market-zdw0j/readme.md

 # Welcome to the Anythink Market repo

-To start the app use Docker.
+To start the app use [Docker](https://docs.docker.com/get-docker/).
+After installing Docker, you can verify that it is installed by running `docker -v` in your terminal.
+When you are ready to start the app, run `docker-compose up`.
 It will start both frontend and backend, including all the relevant dependencies, and the db.

+To test that the backend is running, go to [http://localhost:3000/api/ping](http://localhost:3000/api/ping).
+If everything is working, test the frontend by going to [http://localhost:3001/register](http://localhost:3001/register) and creating a new user.

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).